intel/llvm/opencl-aot/README.md

 ## How to use

-opencl-aot tool is integrated to Clang.
-To use ahead-of-time compilation for SYCL application for Intel(R) processor device, run Clang with `-fsycl-targets=spir64_x68_64-unknown-unknown-sycldevice` option.
+opencl-aot tool is integrated with Clang.
+To use ahead-of-time compilation for SYCL application for Intel(R) processor device, run Clang with `-fsycl-targets=spir64_x86_64-unknown-unknown-sycldevice` option.
 To enable optimizations for target CPU architecture, add `-Xsycl-target-backend "-march=<arch>"` option, where `<arch>` could be `avx512`, `avx2`, `avx` or `sse4.2`.

-To execute opencl-aot directly for Intel(R) processor device, run it with `<spv> -o=<output> --device=cpu`, where `<spv>` is path to SPIR-V binary file, `<output>` is path to optimized OpenCL program binary file which will be created.
+To execute opencl-aot directly for Intel(R) processor device, run it with `<spv> -o=<output> --device=cpu`, where `<spv>` is path to SPIR-V binary file, `<output>` is path to created OpenCL program binary file which will be created.
 To generate SPIR-V binary file from OpenCL device kernel code, use Clang to generate LLVM IR and pass it to [llvm-spirv](https://github.com/KhronosGroup/SPIRV-LLVM-Translator) tool.
 For more information about generation LLVM IR from OpenCL device kernel code, see